-If you receive certain means-tested benefits such as Universal Credit or Income Support you may be able to get help towards mortgage interest.
+If you receive Universal Credit you may be able to get help towards mortgage interest.
 However, this is paid as a loan which is repaid with interest when you sell or transfer ownership of your home.

 DISABILITY REDUCTION SCHEME

 A non means-tested reduction on the council tax bill for people who: